Factsheet: National Airports Safeguarding Framework

 The Framework applies at all airports in Australia and affects planning and development around airports, including development activity that might penetrate operational airspace and/or affect navigational procedures for aircraft.

-The Framework can be downloaded from the Department of Infrastructure and Regional Development website at: www.infrastructure.gov.au/aviation/environmental/airport_safeguarding/nasf/
+The Framework can be downloaded from the Department of Infrastructure, Regional Development and Cities website at: www.infrastructure.gov.au/aviation/environmental/airport_safeguarding/nasf/

-The Principles for a National Airports Safeguarding Framework acknowledge the importance of airports to national, state, territory and local economies, transport networks and social capital.
+The Principles for a National Airports Safeguarding Framework acknowledge the importance of airports and aviation facilities to national, state, territory and local economies, transport networks and social capital.

 Wildlife strikes and/or avoidance can cause major damage to aircraft and/or compromise aircraft safety.
 Whilst the Civil Aviation Safety Authority has well-established safety requirements for wildlife management plans on-airport, wildlife hazards also occur outside the airport fence.